Why HBCUs Still Matter: The Institutions That Built Black Leadership

 Segregation ended.
 Doors opened.
 Opportunity became universal.

-After legal segregation ended, many observers assumed historically Black colleges and universities would gradually disappear.
+After legal segregation ended, many observers assumed historically Black colleges and universities would gradually lose relevance.
 If Black students could attend predominantly white institutions, why would historically Black institutions remain necessary?

-Historically Black Colleges and Universities, commonly known as HBCUs, remain some of the most effective institutions in American higher education when it comes to developing Black professionals, scholars, and civic leaders.
+Historically Black Colleges and Universities, commonly known as HBCUs, remain some of the most effective institutions in American higher education when it comes to developing Black professionals, scholars, educators, civic leaders, and public servants.

 Why HBCUs Still Matter in American Education

 Students were not simply attending school.
-They were entering an academic environment intentionally designed to develop leadership.
+They were entering an environment designed to tell them that achievement was not an exception.
+It was expected.

 Desegregation Was Never Meant to Mean Erasure